Gen Con: International

 Gen Con was held in Europe in the 1990s, with the first annual European Gen Con held in Camber Sands, Sussex, England, in 1990, and Gen Con Barcelona in Spain in 1994.
 The European convention was held in England for 8 years, eventually migrating from Camber Sands in the mid-1990s to Loughborough, where the final UK-based European event was held in 1997; the same weekend on which Princess Diana died.
 There was no European Gen Con in 1998, but it reappeared in Belgium in 1999 for a single year, before again reappearing in Paris for three years between 2006 and 2008.
 Benelux Gen Con was held in the Netherlands in 1998 and re-occurred there in 2000.
 Gen Con Barcelona occurred five years, in 1994–1996, 1999, and 2004.
 Gen Con UK was held between 1998 and 2005.
 A Gen Con was held in Brisbane, Australia, in July 2008 and again in September 2009.
 A third Gen Con Australia was scheduled for 2010, but was cancelled.

+Online

+When the COVID-19 lockdown prompted Gen Con to cancel the in-person convention in 2020, it instead ran an online version.
+While the in-person convention returned the following year, an online version was run concurrently until Gen Con ceased operations of Gen Con Online after the 2023 show.